Solar Distribution Box

 What is a solar distribution box?

-The solar distribution box is often an overlooked part of the solar panel.
+The solar distribution box is often an overlooked part of the solar panel in dubai.
 Usually, pre-installed on the back of a solar module, installers pay little attention to it until they connect the panels.

 The photovoltaic junction box has a simple but important role: to house all the electric bits on a solar panel and protect them from the environment.
 The wires connect to the diodes inside, which provides an easy way to attach the panels.